sidneifjr/weather-forecast/README.md

 - OpenWeatherAPI (https://openweathermap.org/)

-Docs for the API are available in https://openweathermap.org/current#min.
+Docs for the API are available at https://openweathermap.org/current#min.